Menu Close

 Don’t Use Warm or Hot Water (in most cases)

 The only time you should wash your Gi in warm or hot water is when you first purchase it and realize the Gi is a bit too big.
 There is unfortunately no scientific way to determine how Gis shrink.
-We recommend taking a slow approach until you get to the right size for you.
-There are also cases if you lose a lot of weight for tournament you may need to shrink your Gi – however this should be fairly rare.
+We recommend taking a slow approach until you find the right size for you.
+There are also cases where, if you lose a lot of weight for a tournament, you may need to shrink your Gi – however, this should be fairly rare.

 Don’t Put it in the Dryer!

-For the same reason you shouldn’t wash your Gi in the warm or hot water, you should not dry your Gi in a tumble dryer.
-The heat in tumble driers cause the most shrinkage in Gis.
-The best way to dry a soaking wet Gi after washing in cool water is to air dry it.
+For the same reason you shouldn’t wash your Gi in warm or hot water, you should not dry your Gi in a tumble dryer.
+The heat in tumble dryers causes the most shrinkage in Gis.
+The best way to dry a soaking wet Gi after washing it in cool water is to air dry it.
 We recommend a drying rack such as this one.
 A drying rack you can store in your garage or spare room in your house will be the best place to dry your Gi.
 Just make sure you give yourself at least 12 hours to dry it.
-Ideally you should do it over night.
+Ideally, you should do it over night.
 If you do it on the same day as class, you may go with a damp Gi.

 Don’t Bleach Colored Gis

-What if Your Forget to Wash Your Jiu Jitsu Gi?
+What if you Forget to Wash Your Jiu Jitsu Gi?

 Sometimes you forget about your kimono and let it stink in your bag.
 If you forget to wash your Gi after class one day, and it ends up smelling terribly, there are some ways to get it smelling fresh again.
 The best way to do that would be to throw it back in the wash, except this time also throw in 1 to 1.5 cups of white vinegar.
 The vinegar will help uproot the bacterial smell in your Gi.